Nahaufnahme einer Person, die eine weiße Kapsel zwischen Daumen und Zeigefinger hält.

 What is MSM?

 MSM ( methylsulfonylmethane ) is an organic sulfur compound that occurs naturally in small amounts in various foods such as fruits, vegetables, grains, and dairy products.
-MSM is valued in dietary supplement form primarily for its versatile uses (1).
+In the form of dietary supplements, MSM is valued primarily for its diverse applications (1).

-There are now numerous studies examining the effects of MSM on various areas, including its effects on bone health, acid-base balance, immune function, and much more.
+There are now numerous studies that examine the effects of MSM on various areas, including its effects on bone health, acid-base balance, immune function, and much more.

-Colorful plate with healthy foods: avocado, boiled egg, chickpeas, quinoa, tomatoes, carrots and cucumbers, beautifully arranged.
+A colorful plate of healthy foods: avocado, boiled egg, chickpeas, quinoa, tomatoes, carrots and cucumbers, attractively arranged.

 What side effects can occur with MSM?

-Overall, MSM is considered well-tolerated based on both preclinical and clinical studies.
-Animal studies have shown no serious side effects, even at high doses.
+Overall, MSM is considered to be well-tolerated , based on both preclinical and clinical studies.
+Even at high doses, no serious side effects of MSM were observed in animal studies.

-A similar picture is also evident in human studies : In one study, patients with knee osteoarthritis received 3,375 mg of MSM daily over a period of twelve weeks without any symptoms or adverse effects occurring (2).
+A similar picture emerges in human studies : In one study, patients with knee osteoarthritis received 3,375 mg daily for a period of twelve weeks without any complaints or undesirable MSM side effects occurring (2).

-In another study, a dose almost twice as high was administered.
-A few mild side effects occurred, including:
+In another study, an almost twice as high dose was administered.
+Isolated MSM side effects occurred in this study, including:

 • Flatulence